FitTec Tenets

 43. Try to have Fatty Fish if you can.
 According to many highly cited and accepted health sites oily fish, fatty fish are the best sources of two of the three most important omega-3s (EPA and DHA).
 These fatty acids are considered the good fats, unlike the bad saturated fats in meat.
 They may deliver huge health benefits for your heart, brain, lungs, and circulation.
 Oily fish is rich in omega-3 polyunsaturated fatty acids, which have been shown to reduce inflammation and potentially lower the risk of heart disease, cancer, and arthritis.
 Both white and oily fish are good sources of lean protein.
 Oily fish such as salmon, tuna, sardines, mackerel, and trout are full of omega-3 fatty acids..

-44. Besides conditioning your big muscles condition the smaller stabilizing muscles.
+44. Besides conditioning your big muscle condition the smaller stabilizing muscles.
 Stabilizing muscles are important muscles for support and posture.
 If you have strong and balanced stabilizing muscles you most likely have proper posture and alignment, which means possible decreased pain and risk of injury.

 In any movement, stabilizer muscles act to stabilize one joint so the desired movement can be performed in another joint.
 These muscles usually aren't directly involved in a movement, but work to keep you steady so that your primary muscles can do their job.
 The CORE is the most well known stablizing muscle system around your trunk and hips.
 Other stablizing muscles work around other joints like the rotator cuff muscles as well as the muscles that wrap around the knee and ankle.
 I spend a lot of time making sure the my clients have a stable and balanced stablizers to assure that the exercises they do will not cause harm.